jzanetti/matsim-vis/docs/source/example/pt.rst

    :alt: alternate text
    :align: left

-Apparently the total traval minutes increase a lot after most agents choose to talk bus
+Apparently the total traval minutes increase a lot after most agents choose to talk bus (from the average of 17.5 mins to 68 mins approximately).
+Note that the travel time for bus include walk and bus trips.